 It's important to adhere to copyright and accessibility standards when using images.

-The following are three useful resources for adding images:
+The following links useful resources for adding images to a guide:

 In addition to text based resources consider adding podcasts, videos and other multimedia.
 They can add interest and appeal to guides as well as useful information.